MENU

 Non-Faculty Exempt Employees

 When performing duties for another unit, the head of the unit for which the duties are to be performed and the head of the unit from which the employee originates must provide advance approval for both the work to be performed and the rate of pay.
-The rate of pay for supplemental compensation must be reasonable, consistent with the work performed, and consistent with the rate of pay for like positions.
+The rate of pay for supplemental compensation must be reasonable, consistent with the work performed, and comparable to the rate of pay for similar positions.

 Non-Exempt Employees

-Supplemental pay or lump sum payments for hourly employees is not allowed under any circumstance.
-Non-exempt employees must be paid for every hour worked, and any time worked over 40 in a work week must be paid as overtime pay.
+Supplemental pay or lump sum payments for hourly employees are not allowed under any circumstances.
+Non-exempt employees must be paid for every hour worked, and any time worked over 40 hours in a work week must be paid as overtime pay.

 Administrative Error Affecting Payment of Wages

-If an employee does not receive a paycheck on a regularly scheduled pay day due to an administrative error in the payroll process, the Office of Human Resources, the Payroll Office, and the employing department will work to resolve the errors and make every effort to issue a paycheck by the close of business on the regularly scheduled pay day.
-This includes system issues or issues due to data input errors to the employee's record or during the time entry process; or departmental submission of incomplete or late approvals or documentation.
+If an employee does not receive a paycheck on a regularly scheduled pay day due to an administrative error in the payroll process, the Office of Human Resources and the employing department will work to resolve the errors and make every effort to issue a paycheck by the close of business on the regularly scheduled pay day.
+This includes system issues or issues due to data input errors to the employee's record or during the time entry process, or departmental submission of incomplete or late approvals or documentation.

 If an employee does not receive a paycheck on a regularly scheduled pay day due to the employee's failure to provide required documentation in a timely manner, payment will be made on the next regularly scheduled pay day.

-If an overpayment of wages due to administrative error is identified by an employee or payroll representative, they must notify their supervisor immediately.
-The Controller’s Office and the Office of Human Resources will work directly with the employee to rectify the overpayment in the shortest time possible, but no later than the end of the fiscal year in which the overpayment was identified.
+If an overpayment of wages due to an administrative error is identified by an employee or payroll representative, they must notify their supervisor immediately.
+The Office of Human Resources will work directly with the employee to rectify the overpayment in the shortest time possible, but no later than the end of the fiscal year in which the overpayment was identified.
 A written repayment plan may be required and kept in the employee’s personnel file.

 Call-In Pay

 If a supervisor requests a non-exempt employee to report to a work site to respond to an emergency or to address an emergency remotely at a time that is not adjacent to the employee’s normal working hours, the employee is eligible for Call-in Pay in accordance with the following guidelines.
-Student employees are not responsible for emergencies and therefore are not eligible for Call-in Pay.
+Student employees are not responsible for emergencies and, therefore, are not eligible for Call-in Pay.
 Exempt employees are not eligible for Call-in Pay.
+Additionally:

 1. An employee who is asked to report early or stay late is not eligible for Call-in Pay.
 The employee will be compensated for all hours worked at the regular hourly rate, and in accordance with applicable overtime rules and regulations.